-Please contact King County Appraisal District at 806-596-4588.
+Please contact the King County Appraisal District at 806-596-4588 to schedule an Informal Review.

 Review by the ARB

 If you cannot resolve your problem informally with the appraisal district, you have the right to have your case heard by the ARB.